Libraries for processing ebCore CPPA version 3 documents

-The cpp2smp function converts a subset of CPPA3 CPP documents to a list of SMP (Service Metadata Publisher) XML documents (as lxml.etree objects), the first of which is an SMP ServiceGroup and the others are SignedServiceMetadata elements.
+The cpp2smp function exports a subset of the content of a CPPA3 CPP document to a list of SMP (Service Metadata Publisher) XML documents (as lxml.etree objects), the first of which is an SMP ServiceGroup and the others are SignedServiceMetadata elements.

-A test suite is provided for the all modules.
-To run the test suite, you can optionally validate the CPP or CPA documents against the draft CPPA3 XML schema.
+Test suites are provided for all modules.
+When you run a test suite, you can optionally validate the CPP or CPA documents against the draft CPPA3 XML schema.
 To do this, you must download the schema to a readable location on the filesystem, and set the CPPA3XSDDIR environment variable to this location.
 If the variable is not set, no validation is done.

 v0.33 2017-09-29 PayloadProfileId element; multiple alternative PayloadProfileId elements; multiple ActionBinding elements with same direction and action name supported; CertificateDefauls always retained in CPA; some clean up.